Travel Grants for Graduate Students

-This program is open to all SIUE classified graduate students and students in professional degree programs in Pharmacy and Dental Medicine in good academic standing who are currently enrolled and making satisfactory progress toward their degrees.
+This program is open to SIUE classified graduate students and students in professional degree programs in Pharmacy and Dental Medicine in good academic standing who are currently enrolled at the time of travel and making satisfactory progress toward their degrees.
 Students who receive any reimbursement or compensation for the presentation, exhibition, or performance are not eligible for travel support provided by this program.

 Travel Grants will be provided by the Graduate School in support of major paper presentations at significant professional conferences and major juried exhibits and performances.
 A "major paper" is defined as (1) one that is refereed by an external professional group or (2) one that is invited as a result of recognition of the graduate student's professional status by an external group.
 The latter type of paper need not be refereed, since the invitation will serve as adequate evidence that the paper is a major piece of work.
 Graduate students who are involved in the arts may submit requests for travel support under this program in connection with juried exhibits or performances of their work.

-- Travel within or outside the U.S. will be supported to a maximum of $500 from the Graduate School.
+- Travel within or outside the U.S. will be supported to a maximum of $600 from the Graduate School.
 Students are encouraged to discuss potential supplemental sources of support with their departments and units.
 Please also refer to the guidelines regarding "Travel Outside the Continental U.S." for further guidelines.

 - Only one trip per graduate student per fiscal year is allowed.
 No reimbursement can be given for payments already made prior to the fiscal year in which the request is made.

 - Students are reminded that they must sign a Liability Release Form before their departure.
-These forms may be accessed through the individual schools/colleges.

 Travel Outside the Continental U.S.*